choyan/BizScout-fullstack/README.md

 ## Future Improvements

 At the moment we are declaring types multiple times.
 There is no sharing of Prisma generated types with the front-end.
 I would have loved to shared those types between the codebase.
+The test coverage has not been implemented for the Front-end and not all the components, and modules are being tested.
+Would loved to cover much larger area of the codebase.

+Currently the Dashboard is showing some statistics, which are just static numbers.
+Some numbers could have been generated from the data we have on the backend.